Mar 03, 2020

 Precision Agriculture

+In the AWS IoT developer guide, you can find an example of connecting Raspberry Pi to AWS IoT services to read and act on the data sent by a moisture sensor.
 In this example, Raspberry Pi is configured to collect sensor data on moisture and temperature levels and send the readings to AWS IoT for processing via a lightweight MQTT message.
 Based on the created rule, AWS IoT figures out when the moisture level goes below the set threshold.
 Once it does, the service triggers sending an email with the readings to every email subscribed to the relevant topic.
+This is a very basic application that can be augmented with other features and functions using different AWS IoT services.
+For example, you can add Amazon Lambda function to automate some actions or route data to different destinations for analysis using Amazon Kinesis.
+Read: How to use Raspberry Pi for small business

 Are you looking for ways to unlock the benefits of AWS IoT for Raspberry Pi-based application and don’t have the capacity to figure out all the certificates, policies, rules, directories, SDKs?
 Or seeking a tech consultant for your IoT project with experience in AWS, MS Azure or Google IoT platform solutions ?
 Contact Digiteum to talk to our team about your IoT project.
 Check our IoT software development services and capabilities to learn more.